 We have small troubles for a while now, but these troubles are helping us gain an eternal glory.
 That eternal glory is much greater than our troubles.
 So we think about what we cannot see, not what we see.
 What we see lasts only a short time, and what we cannot see will last forever.
 2 Corinthians 4:17-18

 What if this brief life is everything about becoming like Christ, allowing the difficulties, the obstacles, to shape us?
 What if each of us is born into a particular set of circumstances meant to change us in a way unique to us?

 What if we really are like clay in the Master Potter’s hands?
 Can we say to him, Why did you make me like this?
 Why do you allow this to happen to me?
 Why did you give or take away?
 Why are some conceived only to die and some allowed to live for a hundred years?
 How do we know what we need?

 What if God takes each lump of clay and applies the pressure of his thumb or forefinger at certain times and in certain places because he is moving us toward his vision for us, his very own creation?
 He knows where there should be a spout or handle, whether we must be spread thin or pulled tall.
 He knows if we should be notched or smooth, and he provides the pressure accordingly.

-What if we’re a bride being prepared for her wedding and for the happily-ever-after?
-We won’t begrudge standing still for the wedding gown fittings, while fabric is gathered and tucked and held by pins.
-We don’t mind being turned this way and that, being examined from every angle.
-It’s okay when preparations cause us to miss a meal or leave us sweaty and tired.
-We are willing to live with less now so we can have more later.
-We happily endure because we know this phase doesn’t last forever.
-We are too busy thinking about what is to come.
+What if this life is just the preparation for eternity?
+What if we’re the bride being prepared for her wedding and for the happily-ever-after?
+We won’t begrudge standing still for the wedding gown fittings.
+We’ll be patient while the fabric is gathered and tucked to perfection.
+We won’t mind so much when we miss out on some things or are weary at the end of the day.
+We happily endure because we know this phase doesn’t last forever, and we’re too busy thinking about the things to come.

 What if we were meant to live forever?
 How would you live?